Pendo for In-App Messaging: Features, Pricing, and Review20 min read

 - Segmentation: Pendo’s in-app resource center has segmentation settings that let you configure which documents a user can see.
 For instance, you could hide the onboarding module from users who have already completed the onboarding process.

-- Integrations: Pendo is compatible with multiple integrations that let you embed live chats and knowledge bases within the in-app resource center itself.
+- Integrations: Pendo supports multiple integrations that let you embed live chats and knowledge bases within the in-app resource center itself.
 These include tools like Intercom, Drift, Zendesk, Help Scout, and more.

-Note: You’ll need to upgrade to the Complete plan or higher to use Pendo integrations and resource centers.
+Note: You’ll need to upgrade to the Base or above plan to use Pendo integrations and resource centers.

 Pendo’s onboarding checklist